HuygensING/suriano/report/README_SCANS.md

 *   filza 9, pages 120r and 120v;
 *   filza 12, pages 278r and 278v.

-There are also no transcriptions for these pages.
+There are no transcriptions for these pages.

 #### Order problems

-Somewhere in filza-11 there was a misnomer: the scan of page 299r has been named with page 300v.
+Somewhere in filza 11 there was a misnomer: the scan of page 299r has been named with page 300v.
 That had to be renamed.
-But a whole stretch after that, pages had got a file name that was slightly of.
+But in a whole stretch after that, pages had got a file name that was slightly off.
 After a thorough inspection this has been remedied by a one-time script.

-Somewherein filza-9 something like that happened too: hundreds of pages had a page number in their file name that was one off.
+Somewherein filza 9 something like that happened too: hundreds of pages had a page number in their file name that was one off.
 Again, after thorough inspection and with a one-time script, this has been straightened out.